“We are ambassadors for Christ as if God were appealing through us…. Now is the acceptable time; behold, now is the day of salvation.” Cor. 5:20-6:2.

 Rosary Chapel, Santa Catalina School, Monterey, CA.

-This homily was greatly helped from a homily by Father Kevin Kilgore of Garfield, N.J.
+This homily was much helped from a sermon by Father Kevin Kilgore of Garfield, N.J.